-In order to implement our objectives and policies such as the Company Mission and Management Policy, ROHM consistently pursues the best possible corporate governance, seeking to view things from the perspective of our shareholders and other stakeholders, and realize sustainable growth and medium- to long-term maximization of corporate value.
-In addition, ROHM has established the ROHM Corporate Governance Policy with the goal of clearly stating our basic stance and policies regarding corporate governance toward sustainable growth of the company and improvement of corporate value over the medium to long term, in light of the spirit and objectives of the Tokyo Stock Exchange Corporate Governance Code applied to all listed companies.
+In order to implement our objectives and policies such as the Company Mission and Management Policy, ROHM consistently pursues the best possible corporate governance, seeking to view things from the perspective of our shareholders and other stakeholders, and realize sustainable growth and mid- to long-term maximization of corporate value.
+In addition, ROHM has established the ROHM Corporate Governance Policy with the goal of clearly stating our basic stance and policies regarding corporate governance toward sustainable growth of the company and improvement of corporate value over the mid- to long-term, in light of the spirit and objectives of the Tokyo Stock Exchange Corporate Governance Code applied to all listed companies.

 ROHM made a transition to a company with Audit and Supervisory Committee at the 61th General Shareholders Meeting on June 27, 2019.
 This is for the strength of supervision functions by the Board of Directors and improvement of the company value and corporate governance by the Company Director who are Audit and Supervisory Committee having proxy on the Board of Directors.

 Based on the ROHM Corporate Governance Policy, we have put in place an appropriate governance structure that enables the Board of Directors to exercise oversight over Directors to ensure the integrity and transparency of the Company's business management.

-The Board of Directors is consisted of 13 members(7 members are independent Outside Directors), and the Audit and Supervisory Committee is consisted of 5 members(4 members are independent Outside Directors).
+The Board of Directors is consisted of 13 members (7 members are independent Outside Directors), and the Audit and Supervisory Committee is consisted of 4 members (3 members are independent Outside Directors).
 Independent Outside Directors are more than one third of the Board of Directors, for that reason we can be quick and decisive in making decision after constructive discussion under clear and fair system of the Board of Directors.
+In addition, from April 1, 2024, Outside Director, Tadanobu Nagumo has been serving as Chairman of the Board of Directors, with a view to promoting the separation of oversight and execution of the Board of Directors and ensuring the effectiveness of supervision of management.